JRiggles/Lospec-Palette-Importer/README.md

 > Thanks to Lospec Discord user @PureAsbestos for the idea / feature request!

 - Patch 1.3.1 fixes an issue on Windows where the extension could sometimes fail to find Aseprite.exe, which it needs in order for the URI handler to work
-> Thanks to Lospec Discord user @Fabico for the inspiration behind this fi
+> Thanks to Lospec Discord user @Fabico for the inspiration behind this fix

 ##
 This [Aseprite](https://aseprite.org) extension allows you to use and save color palettes from [Lospec](https://lospec.com).
 Simply enter the name of the Lospec palette you want to import.